opnfv/joid/docs/installationprocedure/installationprocedure.rst

 ------------

-After integrating the changes as mentioned above run the MAAS install.
-Suppose you name the integration lab as intelpod7 then run the below commands to start the MAAS deployment.
+After integrating the changes as mentioned above run the MAAS install. then run the below commands to start the MAAS deployment.

+``   ./00-maasdeploy.sh custom <absolute path of config>/labconfig.yaml ``
+or
-``   ./00-maasdeploy.sh custom ../labconfig/intel/pod7/labconfig.yaml``
+``   ./00-maasdeploy.sh custom http://<web site location>/labconfig.yaml ``

 -------------
 OPNFV Install